kamal0803/Student-Performance-Predictor/README.md

 - `G3` - final grade (numeric: from 0 to 20, output target)

 ## Approach
 Various demographic, social and school-related variables were correlated with past failures in terms of visuals, which helped to drill down to the factors contributing to maximum failures.
 To build a model to predict scores (using regression) and to classify if a student passed (using classification), various pre-processing steps were done using OrdinalEncoder & OneHotEncoder.
-Both both regression & classification, **Random Forest**, **SVM** & **Decision Trees** were used.
+For both regression & classification, **Random Forest**, **SVM** & **Decision Trees** were used.

 Out of 395 data points, 315 were considered for training & remaining 80 for testing.